-- 227-238.
-The Consent Holder shall, not later than 246 months prior to following commencement of construction works these consents, provide a written offer to the relevant representative entities of tangata whenua groups of Poupouwhenua and Whangārei Te Rerenga Parāoa to establish and maintain a Kaitiaki Tangata Whenua Relationship Group ('KG'):RG'), noting that: - (a) For the purposes of these resource consents the 'relevant representative tangata whenua groups' are: Patuharakeke, Te Parawhau, and Ngātiwai; - (b) The entities nominated to represent the tangata whenua groups listed in clause (a) of this condition shall be identified by tangata whenua.
-Tangata whenua shall advise both the Consent Holder and the council as to whom their representative entities will be; and - (c) The RG shall be responsible for self-determination, including without limitation: the name by which it shall be formally known, methods of decision-making, and rates of renumeration for members; and - (c)(d) Other tangata whenua groups may be invited to join the KGRG where they have been endorsed by the majority of the members of the KG and confirmed by the councilRG.
+- 228.236.
+The Consent Holder shallmust, not later than 6 months following commencement of these consents, provide a written offer to the relevant representative entities of tangata whenua groups of Poupouwhenua and Whangārei Te Rerenga Parāoa to establish and maintain a Tangata Whenua Relationship Group ('RG'), noting that: - (a) For the purposes of these resource consents the 'relevant representative tangata whenua groups' are: Patuharakeke, Te Parawhau, and Ngātiwai; - (b) The entities nominated to represent the tangata whenua groups listed in clause (a) of this condition shallmust be identified by tangata whenua.
+Tangata whenua shallmust advise both the Consent Holder and the council as to whom their representative entities will be; - (c) The RG shallmust be responsible for self-determination, including without limitation: the name by which it shallmust be formally known, methods of decision-making, and rates of renumeration for members; and - (d) Other tangata whenua groups may be invited to join the RG where they have been endorsed by the majority of the members of the RG.

-Advice Note: There are existing groups exercising various roles aimed at improving the health of Whangārei Te Rerenga Parāoa, including for example the "Kaitiaki Roopu" which was established under previous resource consents granted to Northport for its port expansion.
-The KGRG is intended to be distinct from the existing Kaitiaki Roopu.
+Advice NoteAdvice Note: There are existing groups exercising various roles aimed at improving the health of Whangārei Te Rerenga Parāoa, including for example the "Kaitiaki Roopu" which was established under previous resource consents granted to Northport for its port expansion.
+The RG is distinct from the existing Kaitiaki Roopu.

-228.239.
-Each of the above parties listed in Condition 227238 who accepts the Consent Holder's offer may nominate one representative and an alternate representative to the KGRG.
-If invited in writing by the KGRG, the Consent Holder may also nominate one representative and an alternative representative to the KGRG.
+229. Each of the above parties listed in Condition 236 who accepts the Consent Holder's offer may nominate one representative and an alternate representative to the RG.
+If invited in writing by the RG, the Consent Holder may also nominate one representative and an alternative representative to the RG.